pachyderm/pachyderm/examples/kubeflow/mnist/README.md

 pachctl create pipeline -f standalone_pipeline.yaml
 ```

-As before, you'll see a pachyderm pipeline start, create a kubeflow run, and pass data to the newly-created kubeflow workers.
-Also as before, you'll see an output commit, containing the model parameters, with the input commit and trigger pipeline in its provenance:
+As before, a Pachyderm pipeline starts, creates a Kubeflow run, and passes data to the newly-created Kubeflow workers.
+Also, you will see an output commit, containing the model parameters, with the input commit and trigger pipeline in its provenance:
 ```
 $ pc list job
 ID        PIPELINE      STARTED            DURATION   RESTART PROGRESS  DL UL STATE